Narrative Structure: The Hero’s Journey

 Remember, the Hero’s Journey is simply a tool for understanding a certain type of narrative.
 Not every story will follow this structure, and as an editor, you should never force your client’s work to fit into it.
 But it is a useful lens through which to assess a piece of writing, and it can help you identify any potential gaps or issues with a story.

 Think you’ve got what it takes to edit narrative fiction?
-Sign up for a free trial of our Becoming An Editor course and find out.
+Sign up for some free lessons from our Becoming An Editor course and find out.
 You can even buy it as a bundle with Becoming A Proofreader and save 15%!

 Start your journey